 We are pleased to provide you with a glossary to share information about the terms used in foundation repair.
-At Douglas Foundation Solutions, we take great pride in delivering the highest quality and value for your foundation repair dollar, and we are happy to provide you with the information you need to be informed every step of the way.
+At Douglas Foundation Repair, we take great pride in delivering the highest quality and value for your foundation repair dollar, and we are happy to provide you with the information you need to be informed every step of the way.

 Basin - A depression in the surface of the land.
 Rainwater runs toward and collects in the low point of the basin.